cnio-cmu-BioimageAnalysis/prepareImagesMACSima/groovy/README.md

     </p>

 5. In this new window, click on `File>Open...` and navigate to the Downloads folder where you have saved the repo.
 Once in the repo location, click on the `prepareImagesMACSima.groovy` and open it.
  - IMPORTANT: Repos usually have a typical folder hierarchy.
-Therefore, to get to the `prepareImagesMACSima` script, you will probably have to navigate to `migrationAnalysis_ > groovy > src > main > prepareImagesMACSima`
+Therefore, to get to the `prepareImagesMACSima.groovy` script, you will probably have to navigate to `prepareImagesMACSima > groovy > src > main > prepareImagesMACSima.groovy`
 <p align="center">
     <img width="500" height="350" src="images/scriptOpen.png">
     </p>